Meet Uzma – Guide-Line Support Worker

 The West Yorkshire and Harrogate Health and Care Partnership’s anti-racism movement launched this week.
 The movement is part of an ongoing commitment to tackle structural and institutionalised racism, as well as addressing health and social inequalities across the area.

-Masira and Fundraising & Development Officer Lydia Gray attended the launch event in City Park on Monday and signed the pledge banner on behalf of Mind in Bradford.
+Masira and Fundraising & Development Officer Lydia Gray attended the launch event in City Park on Monday and signed the pledge banner on behalf of Bradford District and Craven Mind.

 Masira spoke to BBC Radio Leeds this morning about her personal experiences of racism and what it means to be anti-racist.